dphfox/Fusion/docs/tutorials/components/components.md

 	end
 	```

-2. If you need more specific or niche things, that the user probably won't
+2. If you need more specific or niche things that the user likely won't have
-have (for example, components you use internally), then you probably should
+(for example, components you use internally), then you should not ask for those.
-not ask for those.
-Instead, you can create a new scope and specify every
+Instead, create a new inner scope with the methods you need.
-method you need on it, then add that new scope to the scope you were given.

 	```Lua hl_lines="2 5-9"
 	local function Component(